-The population of Waterford is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.18% of adults in Waterford have a bachelor's degree or even advanced degree.
+The citizens of Waterford are very well educated compared to the average community in the nation: 39.91% of adults in Waterford have a bachelor's degree or even advanced degree.

 The per capita income in Waterford in 2018 was $43,125, which is middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $172,500 for a family of four.
 However, Waterford contains both very wealthy and poor people as well.